abstrnoah/nixphile/README.md

 `flake.nix` file, with the implication that `gromit` holds the environment intended for the new machine.
 Namely, any files located at `/home/me` in the output of `gromit` will be deployed to Wallace's new `$HOME` directory via symlink.
-If Wallace has `sudo` group then the script will automatically install Nix in multiuser mode.
+Since Wallace declares `multiuser` mode, Nix will be installed as root assuming Wallace has sufficient privileges.

 On the other hand, if Wallace is given access to a machine where he doesn't have root privileges but still wants the comfort of his dotfiles, then he could run